SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/07-Homework.md

 ## Description
 Write a program, which **prints a triangle** of stars.

-You print one asteriks symbol \(\*\) for the first row, two asteriks symbols for the second row and so on for five rows.
+Print one asteriks symbol \(\*\) for the first row, two asteriks symbols for the second row and so on.

 ## Output
 ```